 - While all that cooks, break your eggs - whole - into a container and whisk them together.

-- If you want to eke out your eggs, add a dash of water to them before beating.
+- If you want to make your omelette / frittata particularly creamy, add half a cup of plain, unsweetened yoghurt to them before beating.
 Don't overdo it because they'll go too liquidy.

 - When it's ready, the beaten egg will look something like this - lots of frothy bubbles.